shobhitexe/Stock-Guru/README.md

 # Stock Guru

 ## Features
+1. Maintain portfolio of invested stocks
+2. Participate in discussions and post queries regarding stock market
+3. Maintain wishlist to keep track of stocks
-1. Forecast Closing Price values of various stocks for next 30 days
+4. Forecast closing price values of various stocks for next 30 days
-* Live stock data is fetched from yahoo finance using python yfinance library to make predictions
+    * Live stock data has been fetched from yahoo finance using python yfinance library
     * LSTM deep learning model has been used to make predictions

-2. Maintain Portfolio of invested stocks
-3. Maintain Wishlist to keep track of stocks
-4. Participate in discussions and post queries regarding stock market
-## Tech Stack Used
+## Tech Stack
-1. FrontEnd
+1. Front-End
-* HTML used for structuring the webapp
+    * HTML used for structuring the web application
-* CSS used for styling the webapp
+    * CSS used for styling the web application
-* Javascript used for bulding a dynamic webapp
+    * Javascript used for bulding a dynamic web application

-2. BackEnd
+2. Back-End
-* Python django framework for creating the webapp
+    * Python django framework for creating the web application

-## Project Components
-1. Libraries
+## Libraries
 * absl-py==1.0.0
 * argcomplete==1.12.3
 * argon2-cffi==21.3.0